Head lice infestations are a common occurrence, particularly in primary schools.

 - daily combing of white hair conditioner using a fine tooth comb is effective in getting rid of head lice and eggs (nits)

 - school communities may need to hold 'check and treat' or Nitbuster days where everyone learns about and starts treatment on the same day.
+See the NSW Health website for more information about Nitbusters and for standard forms that schools can download and reproduce for organising a Nitbusters Day.
+These forms are also available in translation.

 Tips for parents in reducing the spread of head lice